-Once the EMG data were acquired, they were preprocessed so they could be used as inputs to the proposed classification model.
+After acquisition, the EMG data were preprocessed for input into the proposed classification model.
 The preprocessing is essential because the raw EMG signals are random and need to be extracted into valuable information before being used as input data to a classifier.
 However, research on EMG signal processing showed that the preprocessing step mainly focused on smoothing the signal and removing the noise corrupting it, and leaving the feature extraction for the proposed neural model [27,28].
-The basic features of the sEMG are embedded in the time domain, analog properties, and statistical characteristics of the signal.
+The fundamental features of sEMG signals are embedded in their time-domain, analog, and statistical characteristics.
 So, the root mean square value of each channel (for channel 1 as shown in Fig. 3) is considered.